If there's one European city which has achieved almost legendary status amongst

 If you are looking for infomation, the Pink Point at Westerkerk provides an excellent overview.
 The friendly team

 at this gay tourist information stand are always willing to help with maps, club night listings and insider advice.
-The Pink Point is open from 10:30 to 18:00 every day.
+The Pink Point is open 10:30 to 18:00 every day.

 As you'd expect for one of the world's premier gay destinations, Amsterdam boasts